vincentl98/wsrpc/examples/secured_call/README.md

 SSL authentication is automatically enabled when passing `ssl_certificate_filename` to `Service` constructor.

-## Running

-The `wsrpc` package should be added to `PYTHONPATH`.
-Alternatively, you can move the Python files of this example at the root of the project, and manually fix dependencies.

 ## How to generate a self-signed certificate

 `openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout localhost.pem -out localhost.pem`